 We strongly suggest you purchase travel insurance for your trip.
 Aside from medical care, travel insurance can protect you in the case of lost or stolen luggage, equipment, and personal effects, trip cancellation, personal liability, funeral expenses (we don't mean to sound morbid, but dying overseas can be very, very expensive), emergency dental treatment and evacuation back to your country of residence.
 All that being said, please read the policy carefully (especially the exclusions) to make sure that it covers what you will need, especially trip cancellation.

-We provide personalized service and you can sign up for a workshop by emailing us directly at liza@lizapoliti.com
+We provide personalized service and you can sign up for a workshop by clicking the link below.
+Please email us with any questions at liza@lizapoliti.com

 June – Temps 86/68 F